rotgenix/teach-me-front-end/README.md

 # Teach Me
 This is MERN Stack App.
-It is fully functional like you can Register as a Teacher/Student.
+It is fully responsive and functional like you can Register as a Teacher/Student.
 Student can login again but Teacher's can't, they can only register.
 Students can see teachers available for teaching in Teachers section.
 Info of Teachers is fetched dynamically from Database (MongoDB).
 Whenever Student/Teacher registers their data is also saved in DB.